-Jemima has been an active member of Ellis Beach SLSC for over 10 years.
-During this time, she has served on the Ellis Beach and North Oueensland Branch Board.
-She is currently the President of the North Queensland Board.
-Jemima is interested in participating in SLSQ's RAPWG because she is passionate about promoting reconciliation and fostering inclusive practices within the community She believes that meaningful engagement with First Nation perspectives is essential for driving positive change.
-Jemima has experience in community engagement and project management and is eager to contribute ideas and actions that reflect the values of respect and partnerships, ensuring that the RAP is not only a framework but also a living commitment to reconciliation.
+Shane is a member of Cairns SLSC and has held Jemima has been an active member of Ellis Beach SLSC for over 10 years.
+During this time, she has various roles in the club during his time as a patrol served on the Ellis Beach and North Oueensland captain, assistant age manager, peer support Branch Board.
+She is currently the President of the officer, lifeguard and club captain.
+He is deeply North Queensland Board.
+Jemima is interested in interested in participating in SLSQ's RAPWG participating in SLSQ's RAPWG because she is because he believes that reconciliation is essential passionate about promoting reconciliation and for building a stronger, more inclusive fostering inclusive practices within the community community.
+His work (Queensland Ambulance and SLSO.
+She believes that meaningful Service) has a strong cultural safety unit, and he engagement with First Nation perspectives is has valuable insights that will contribute essential for driving positive change.
+Jemima has meaningfully to SLSQ's RAP. experience in community engagement and project have also worked in remote communities across management and is eager to contribute ideas and Cape York and the Far North region, which has actions that reflect the values of respect and given him the opportunity to better understand partnerships, ensuring that the RAP is not only a the challenges faced by these communities and the importance of tailoring support to meet their framework but also a living commitment to reconciliation. unique needs.